Haredi burqa sect: Religious and legal reaction

-The response by other Ultra Orthodox schools has been stronger than the rest of the public, and characterized by consternation, particularly against the shal garment.
+The response by other Ultra Orthodox schools has been stronger than the rest of the public, and is characterized by consternation, particularly against the shal garment.
 An anonymous pashkevil condemning the "cult" of "epikoros" women was posted in Jerusalem in September 2011.
 The Edah HaChareidis issued an edict declaring the act of wearing the shawl to be a sexual fetish as deviant as scant clothing or nudity.
 "There is a real danger that by exaggerating, you are doing the opposite of what is intended, [resulting in] severe transgressions in sexual matters", explains Edah member Rabbi Shlomo Pappenheim.
 The religious court of Beit Shemesh issued a sharp condemnation of the group, and warned Jewish women and girls not to be drawn after them or follow their customs.

-People in Beit Shemesh, which includes some of the most religiously radical sects in ultra-Orthodoxy, considered the sect to be zealous to the point of ridicule.
+People in Beit Shemesh, including some of the most religiously radical ultra-Orthodox sects, themselves considered this sect to be zealous to the point of ridicule.
 Even Sikrikim came out against the phenomenon of wearing veils, which they consider extreme.
-The women were regularly ostracized and humiliated by the local Haredi community because of their clothing.
+The women were regularly ostracized and humiliated by local Haredim because of their clothing.
 "We pulled them off buses and yelled at them, 'Desecrators of God's name!'", one inhabitant said.
 The movement has caused severe distress among the women's husbands and relatives, though most husbands endure it.
 Some men accuse the covered women of being immodest, because they draw more attention to themselves with their unusual dress.
-One man went to a rabbinical court in an attempt to get a ruling to force his wife to stop wearing the burka.
-Instead, the court, however, found the woman's behaviour so "extreme" that it ordered the couple to undergo an immediate religious divorce.
+One man pleaded with a rabbinical court for a ruling to force his wife to stop wearing the burka.
+The court instead ruled the woman's behaviour so "extreme" and ordered the couple to undergo immediate religious divorce.

-In 2014, Israeli police shot a member of the sect after she walked into the Western Wall area without stopping at a security checkpoint.
-She survived, and was taken to the hospital for treatment.
+In 2014, Israeli police shot a member of the sect after she had walked into the Western Wall area without stopping at a security checkpoint.
+She survived, and was taken to hospital for treatment.